AvivYaniv/eBay-Riddle-2020/README.md

 Success Rate: Less than 0.00192307692 ([25 out of more than 13,000](https://github.com/AvivYaniv/eBay-Riddle-2020/blob/master/Success%20Rate/success_rate.jpeg))

-Solutions to all stages attached
+Solutions code to all stages attached

 ## Stage 1